New Family Frequently Asked Questions

 Our Savior is part of the Lutheran Church–Missouri Synod (LCMS) which operates over 2,000 preschools, elementary schools, and high schools, along with 10 universities and 2 seminaries.
 LCMS schools are supported and networked by several professional organizations and advisory groups.

-Our Savior offers both half-day and full day Kindergarten.
-Full Day Kindergarten costs $3950.
+Our Savior School offers both a half-day and a full day Kindergarten program.

 What hours do you operate at Our Savior?